anguloag/Netflix-ETL/README.md

-# Team-Sociotracker - Netflix ETL
+# Netflix ETL - Team Sociotracker
 Final Report saved as a DOCX with images within GitHub.
 Below is a simplified version of that report.

 Team Sociotracker: Angela Angulo, Bonnie Bailey, Joseph March, Marisa Kiger